 Percanta que ma amuraste en lo mejor de mi vida,

 dejandome el alma herida y espinas en el corazon

-When Carlos Gardel came to Montevideo in 1917 he discovered “Percanta que me amuraste” and recorded it in 1917 under the title of “Mi noche triste.”
-This was the first tango he ever included in his repertoire.
-Gardel also recommended the song be included in a theatrical piece, a sainete entitled “Los dientes del perro” which was performed at the Teatro Esmeralda with the orchestra of Roberto Firpo.
-The success of the new tango was such that other authors quickly began composing in that style and Carlos Gardel became the voice of the new tango canción.
+When Carlos Gardel came to Montevideo in 1917 he met Pascual Contursi and accepted to include this very peculiar tango to his repertoire and in 1917 he recorded it under the title of “Mi noche triste.”
+This was the first tango Carlos Gardel ever included in his repertoire.
+Back in Buenos Aires it was presented as a part of the sainete “Los dientes del perro” and performed at the Teatro Esmeralda by the orchestra of Roberto Firpo.

-“Mi noche triste” was not the first tango written by Contursi but is known as the first tango song because of its popularity and the profound impact it had on the evolution of tango.
-Its success is the first of a chain of events that led to the renovation of tango and the creation of the guardia nueva.
+Though “Mi noche triste” was not the first tango to be written by Pascual Contursi, it is known as the first tango song because of its popularity and the profound impact it had on the evolution of tango.
+The success of “Mi noche triste” is a part of a chain of events that led to the renovation of tango and the emergence of the guardia nueva.

 There is a 1952 movie by Lucas Demare entitled “Mi noche triste” based on the life of Pascual Contursi. π